How to Clean Retainers

 If you’re finding it difficult, ask your dentist or orthodontist for help, they can help guide you.

-Your retainer case should never have any standing water inside.
-If you keep your retainer sitting in standing water, bacteria will grow in the case, which will enter your mouth when you use it.
-If your retainer case gets really dirty which you can’t clean, you can always ask your orthodontist for a new one.
+Your case should never have any standing water inside.
+If you keep it sitting in standing water, bacteria will grow in the case, which will enter your mouth when you use it.
+If your case gets really dirty, which you can’t clean, you can always ask your orthodontist for a new one.
 They will be more than happy to give you a nice fresh one.

 Baking soda is a great at-home cleaning option for your retainer.
 You may notice more toothpaste now containing baking soda.
 Baking soda is great because it is a scrubbing agent and also helps with bacteria in your mouth without using harsh chemicals.
-It can also help with the color of your retainer, preventing it from turning yellow.
+It can also help with the color, preventing it from turning yellow.

 When cleaning your retainer with baking soda, the first thing you need to do is make a paste that is made out of water and baking soda.
-You want to do 50% water, 50% baking soda, so the paste is thick enough to stick to the retainer.
+You want to do 50% water, and 50% baking soda, so the paste is thick enough to stick.
 Use a toothbrush and scrub the baking soda paste into your retainer and then rinse the paste off when you are done scrubbing.

-Vinegar is a great option for cleaning retainers with a bad odor.
+Vinegar is a great option for cleaning retainers with bad odors.
 Since your retainer lives in your mouth, lots of bacteria will end up sticking to it, causing it to smell.
-White vinegar is a great disinfectant that removes odors from your retainer.
+White vinegar is a great disinfectant that removes odors.
 All you’ll need to clean your retainer is vinegar and water.
-You’ll want to make a mixture that is 50% warm water and 50% vinegar.
-Once you have this mixture soak the retainer in it for about 20 minutes and make sure to rinse your retainer afterward or you’ll be surprised by a strong taste!
+You’ll want to make a mixture of 50% warm water and 50% vinegar.
+Once you have this mixture soak the retainer in it for about 20 minutes and make sure to rinse your retainer afterward, or you’ll be surprised by a strong taste!

 Hopefully, this helped you understand how to clean a retainer.
-Make sure to clean your retainer often to prevent it from getting covered in tartar and bacteria.
+Make sure to clean it often to prevent it from getting covered in tartar and bacteria.
 A clean retainer won’t cause you to have a funny taste or smell coming from your mouth.
-It’s important to know what kind of retainer you have because of the difference in the way they are cleaned can depend on the type of retainer you have.
-If you are unsure you can always give your dentist or orthodontist a call.
-Likewise, if you have trouble cleaning parts of your retainer they can help you to get it nice and clean.
+It’s important to know what kind of retainer you have because of the differences in how each type is best cleaned.
+If you are unsure, you can always give your dentist or orthodontist a call.
+Likewise, if you have trouble cleaning parts, they can help you to get it nice and clean.